Introduction

 What about women?

-In order to prove or disprove that statement, you will need to conduct some research to find evidence.
+To prove or disprove that statement, you will need to conduct some research to find evidence.

 You will have to review a variety of sources, both primary and secondary, which are reliable and accurate.
 You’ll then review the information they provide and select relevant evidence to support your position.
 Finally, you’ll organize the evidence so it’s easily understood.